-Tafel is a graduate of the Harvard Divinity School.
-He is the author of Party Crasher, and a contributor to multiple books, and editorials for The New York Times, Wall Street Journal, and Washington Post.
+A graduate of Harvard Divinity School, Rich is the author of Party Crasher and a contributor to leading publications, including The New York Times, the Wall Street Journal, and the Washington Post.
+His experience and insights make him a sought-after speaker and advisor to leaders seeking inclusion, trust, and strategic advantage in a diverse world.

 About Public Squared